go-kratos/kratos/README.md

 - In the protocol of HTTP/gRPC, use uniform [metadata](https://go-kratos.dev/en/docs/component/metadata) transfer method.
 - You can define [errors](https://go-kratos.dev/en/docs/component/errors/) in protos and generate enums with protoc-gen-go.

+Kratos is accessible, powerful, and provides tools required for large, robust applications.

 ## Learning Kratos